SEKOIA-IO/documentation/_shared_content/develop/guides/automation/create_a_module.md

 ## Compliance Validation
 This step will allow to check different components of the module and detect errors.
-Before that you need to run poetry install in the  `/_utils` directory to make sure all dependencies installed:
+Before that you need to run poetry install in the  `/_utils` directory to make sure all dependencies installed :
 ``` shell
 poetry install
 ```
-To check the correctness of the module you simply run:
+To check the correctness of the module the following command should be run :

 ```shell
 python3 _utils/compliance/__main__.py check --module modules\<module_name>
 ```
 That's it!
 Now you are ready to request module homologation !